Archives

 It’s that time of year to get you and your boat ready for fun in the sun.
 Sometimes sailing is too much work.
 Or maybe you’d like to watch the race from the comfort of your own boat.
 Or maybe sip sundowners or read The Resourceful Sailor?
 Check out the latest installment of the Resourceful Sailor in the March 30, 2026, edition of Latitude 38’s ‘Lectronic Latitude.
 Thanks to Monica and the… Read More

-The Resourceful Sailor: 45 Resourceful Essays is now available for purchase on Amazon!
-Collected together in one paperback volume, you’ll want to have this compilation of The Resourceful Sailor Series on your bookshelf.
-Whether you are tied to the dock or sailing offshore, it will get you thinking differently about boat modifications or repairs.
+In Color from Paradise Cay – The Resourceful Sailor: 45 Resourceful Essays In Black and White from Amazon – The Resourceful Sailor: 45 Resourceful Essays Collected together in one paperback volume, you’ll want to have this compilation of The Resourceful Sailor Series on your bookshelf in your shop or on board.
+Whether you are tied to the dock or sailing offshore, it will have you thinking differently about boat modifications or repairs.

 Small Craft Advisor has published The Resourceful Sailor Weaves a Lee Net on February 20, 2026, on their Substack forum.
 Thank you to Josh Colvin and the gang.
 I was surprised and pleased about how well it worked on Sampaguita in its three forms: a lee net, cargo net, and storage pocket.
 Something that was not mentioned in the article, because it became apparent after it was written, and I was on… Read More